dolphindb/Tutorials_EN/python_api.md

 #### 2.1 Import data as an in-memory table

-Users can import text files into DolphinDB with a session method **loadText**.
+Users can import text files into DolphinDB with a session method called **loadText**.
 It returns a DolphinDB table object in Python, which corresponds to an in-memory table on the DolphinDB server.
 The DolphinDB table object in Python has a method **toDF** to convert it to a pandas DataFrame.

 ```
 WORK_DIR = "C:/DolphinDB/Data"